NeuralPensieve/NeuralPensieve.github.io/_posts/2025-07-18-diffusion.md

 ### How do people use prompts to generate images?

-This is where conditioning comes in, and it's actually quite elegant!
+This is where conditioning comes in, and it actually does not require much change!
 The core idea is to modify our denoising network to be conditioned on additional information—in this case, text embeddings.

 Instead of just training ε_θ(x_t, t), we train ε_θ(x_t, t, c) where c is the conditioning information.
 For text prompts, c is typically created by: